Skip to main content

 You can adjust the global ones on the Global Values settings.

-The global acceleration, gravity, and jump values are only used if you enable Platformer Behaviour for an actor.
+The global acceleration, gravity, and jump values are used automatically for the Platformer Behaviour.

 Collision System